Phase Neural Operator for Multi-Station Picking of Seismic Arrivals: Introduction

 \section{Introduction}

 Seismic phase detection and picking are fundamental tasks in earthquake seismology, where the aim is to identify earthquakes in the continuous data and measure the arrival times of seismic waves.
-These arrival time measurements, or "phase picks", are the basis for earthquake catalogs, which are databases of earthquake attributes including the occurrence time, source location, and magnitude.
-The rapidly growing amount of continuous seismic data worldwide has brought new opportunities for building and enriching earthquake catalogs \citep{ross_searching_2019,li_basal_2021,liu_unified_2022}.
-These enhanced catalogs uncover new earthquakes absent from standard catalogs, illuminating fault complexity \citep{ross_hierarchical_2019, tan_machine-learning-based_2021}, earthquake behavior \citep{cochran_fault_2023}, and fluid migration \citep{hotovec-ellis_deep_2018,wilding_magmatic_2023}, and much more in the subsurface.

-Analyzing these enormous datasets to build seismicity catalogs requires efficient and reliable phase picking methods.
 Historically, human seismic analysts manually labeled earthquake signals and the arrival times of seismic phases by looking for coherent wavefronts on multiple stations and then picking the onset times of P and S waves at each station.
 Such analysis, however, is subjective, time-consuming, and prone to errors.
 Considerable effort has been dedicated to developing accurate, automatic, and timely earthquake detection methods, such as short-term average/long-term average \citep{withers_comparison_1998}, template matching \citep{gibbons_detection_2006,shelly_non-volcanic_2007}, and fingerprint and similarity threshold \citep{yoon_earthquake_2015}.
-Recent advances in deep learning have shown promise in automatic and efficient phase picking \citep{perol_convolutional_2018,ross_generalized_2018,zhu_phasenet_2018,mousavi_cred_2019,zhu_deep_2019,zhou_hybrid_2019,wang_deep_2019,dokht_seismic_2019,mousavi_earthquake_2020,xiao_siamese_2021,zhu_endend_2022,feng_edgephase_2022,munchmeyer_which_2022}.
-These advances have made deep learning become state of the art for earthquake monitoring tasks.
-In this context, deep neural networks are trained to recognize complex patterns in the seismic data and extract useful features for earthquake detection, without requiring any prior information about the dataset.
-In general, neural phase pickers are highly scalable to large data sets.
-However, the single-station detection strategy used in most of the machine-learning detection algorithms makes them easily fail to detect events buried in a high level of noise or mistakenly detect local noise signals with emergence pulses.
+Recent advances in deep learning have greatly improved the accuracy and efficiency of automatic phase picking algorithms \citep{perol_convolutional_2018,ross_generalized_2018,zhu_phasenet_2018,mousavi_cred_2019,zhu_deep_2019,zhou_hybrid_2019,wang_deep_2019,dokht_seismic_2019,mousavi_earthquake_2020,yeck_leveraging_2021,xiao_siamese_2021,zhu_endend_2022,feng_edgephase_2022,munchmeyer_which_2022,Johnson_2022}.
+However, the single-station detection strategy used in most of the machine-learning detection algorithms can result in failure to detect events with weak amplitude, or mistakenly detect local noise signals with emergence pulses.
 Indeed, the performance gains of single-station neural phase pickers have rapidly saturated, leading to the question of where the next breakthroughs in phase picking will come from.